pytorch/ort/torch_ort_inference/docs/install.md

-# Install torch-ort-inference
+# Install torch-ort-infer

-You can install and run torch-ort-inference in your local environment.
+You can install and run torch-ort-infer in your local environment.

 ## Prerequisites